vaishnavi0915/digital-clock/README.md

 # digital-clock
-A live digital clock created using HTML, CSS, and JavaScript that updates every second with a clean UI
+A live digital clock built with HTML, CSS, and JavaScript.
+It updates in real-time and displays the current hours, minutes, and seconds in a clean interface.